 We were told the best thing to do was to ring up everyday and make a nuisance of ourselves as this seemed to be the only way to get things moving.

-I rang most days with mostly nothing new to ask, only explaining that as a parent it is so hard to see your child in so much pain everyday.
+I rang most days with mostly nothing new to ask, only explaining that as a parent it is so hard to see my child in so much pain everyday.

-I got told the same old things that comes straight from their script, “I’m sorry to hear that but my hands are tied”.
+I got told the same old things that come straight from their script, “I’m sorry to hear that but my hands are tied”.